ucsb-cs48-s20/project-s0-t4-new-city/docs/DEPLOY.md

 * Click Close.
 * The new API key is listed on the Credentials page under API keys.
 * Copy that key somewhere handy

+If you don't want to give your credit card away, skip following two steps, and don't include map feature in the app.

+* Now go to the drop down menu, find the billing option and input your credit info
+* Link your project with this billing acount and you are ready to go

 Now let's go to your directory